Email WV Code

 (2) Three teachers elected by the faculty senate of the school;

-(3) Two service persons elected by the service personnel employed at the school, one of whom shall be a bus operator who transports students enrolled at the school;
+(3) Two service persons elected by the service personnel employed at the school, one of whom may be a bus operator who transports students enrolled at the school;

 (5) Three at-large members appointed by the principal, at least one of whom resides in the school’s attendance area, and at least one of whom represents business or industry, neither of whom are eligible for any local school improvement council membership under any of the other elected classes of members;